-Amazon Lightsail is an easy-to-use cloud platform from Amazon Web Service (AWS) that offers you everything needed to build an application or website, plus a predictable pricing, monthly plan.
+Amazon Lightsail is an easy-to-use cloud service from Amazon Web Services (AWS) that offers you everything needed to build an application or website, and comes with predictable pricing.

-It is one of the top choices to host your website.
-If you want to host your website using AWS infrastructure without having to deal with the complexity of Amazon Elastic Cloud Compute (Adobe EC2), then Amazon Lightsail is the answer for you.
+It’s one of the top choices to host your website.
+If you want to host your site using the AWS infrastructure without having to deal with the complexity of Amazon Elastic Cloud Compute (Adobe EC2), then Amazon Lightsail is the answer for you.

-In this post, we will discuss how to set up Amazon Lightsail server to host your websites (web applications).
+In this post, we will discuss how to set up an Amazon Lightsail server to host your websites with the help of RunCloud.

 - You can easily clone your web application in the same server or to other servers in your RunCloud dashboard.

 - For WordPress users, you can use RunCloud Hub to optimize your website with server-side page caching and Redis object cache.

 If you don’t have a RunCloud account, please register for a 5-day free trial – no credit required.